hunan-rostomyan/notes/Bibliography.md

 Soifer, A. (2009) *How does one cut a triangle?*, 2nd edition.
 - mathematics; problem book

+Soni, J., Goodman, R. (2017) *A Mind at Play: How Claude Shannon Invented the Information Age*.
+- shannon; biography; mathematics; history

 Steinhaus, H. (1938) *Mathematical Snapshots*.
 - popular mathematics; recreational mathematics; mathematis